HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/xmlaccess.md

 --dxPassword <value>
 ```

-Use this attribute to specify the local path to the XMLAccess file:
+Use this attribute to specify the local path to the `xmlaccess` input file:

 ```
 --xmlFile <Absolute or relative path to xmlaccess input file>